ZeusVS/gover/README.md

 ### Running

-To start gover in the current terminal directory:
+To start Gover in the current terminal directory:

 ```bash
 gover
 ```

-If you have problems installing and running gover make sure:
+If you have problems installing and running Gover make sure:

 * your $GOPATH is set
 * $GOPATH/bin is added to your path